 Many expats first relocate to Australia on a temporary visa.
 The article below outlines some of the tax concessions that may be available to holders of a temporary Australian visa.

 Australian citizens and Australian permanent residents are subject to Australian tax on their worldwide income and capital gains from sources both inside and outside of Australia.
-However, there are generous tax concessions for expats who relocate to Australia on a temporary resident visa (for example, a 457/482 visa) which is known as the temporary resident tax concession.
+Nonetheless, Australia offers favorable tax benefits to individuals from overseas who decide to move there under a temporary resident visa, such as the 457/482 visa, commonly referred to as the temporary resident tax advantage.

 Broadly speaking, individuals who qualify as temporary residents are exempt from Australian tax on certain foreign source income and capital gains.
 Effectively, they are treated similarly to non-residents in this regard.
 They are also exempt from interest withholding tax, and special rules apply to employee share schemes.